-As well as promoting research collaboration, the program aims to increase researchers’ understanding of the cultures, particularly the science and research practices and systems, of the two countries, and developing their leadership skills.
+As well as promoting research collaboration, the program aims to increase researchers’ understanding of the cultures and scientific research practices and systems of the two countries, and to develop their leadership skills.

 The Academy manages the program in Australia while the China Science and Technology Exchange Centre does so in China.

-With funding from the Australia Japan Foundation, researchers from Australia and Japan will gather in Melbourne on 3 December for a transdisciplinary symposium addressing selected United Nations Sustainable Development Goals.
+With funding from the Australia Japan Foundation, researchers from Australia and Japan gathered in Melbourne on 3 December 2018 for a transdisciplinary symposium addressing selected United Nations Sustainable Development Goals.

-It will bring together former Australian and Japanese participants in the Australia Japan Emerging Research Leaders Exchange Program (AJERLEP).
+It brought together former Australian and Japanese participants in the Australia Japan Emerging Research Leaders Exchange Program (AJERLEP).

-The workshop will leverage the cross-disciplinary skill set and networks of the AJERLEP alumni, facilitated by the Academy and its Japanese sister academy, the Engineering Academy of Japan.
+The workshop leveraged the cross-disciplinary skill set and networks of the AJERLEP alumni, facilitated by the Academy and its Japanese sister academy, the Engineering Academy of Japan.